FDSN/StationXML/docs/level-response.rst

       #.
 For low pass FIR filters, use gain at zero frequency (sum of coefficients)
       #.
 If given, use manufacturer frequency/gain without recomputing
       #.
 For anything else, frequency should be in the "good" part of the passband
       #.
-All stage frequencies should be below the final nyquist, as long as 2,3 are satisfied
+All stage frequencies should be below the final Nyquist, as long as 2,3 are satisfied
       #.
 All stages, except lowpass FIR filters, should use the same frequencies, as long as 2,3 are satisfied
       #.
-Overall gain should also use the same frequency as 5, as long as it is below the final nyquist and in the good part of the final passband
+Overall gain should also use the same frequency as 5, as long as it is below the final Nyquist and in the good part of the final passband